 X-ray Photoelectron Spectroscopy (XPS) analyses revealed that the surface of Ti6Al4V consisted of C (54%), O (33%) and Ti (7%), and a small amount of N (3%), Al (2%), Si (<1%) and V (<1%) (Figure 3).
 This composition is similar to previous studies of others on this type of Ti6Al4V obtained by AM [28].
 By the addition of the collagen coating (Ti_Col), the N1s and C1s features increased up to 14% and 66%, respectively, due to the chemical composition of proteins, which contain N and C. With the addition of PG into the coatings (Ti_Col_low and Ti_Col_high), the percentage of O increased due to the presence of O in PG.
 Finally, the elements of the Ti6Al4V, such as Ti and Al, were not detectable when the fibrils were adsorbed, suggesting coverage of the surface by the coating.
 A small amount of Ti (<2%) was still present on Ti_Col_low samples.
+One may speculate that the coating on this sample may be less uniform or thinner than the other coatings, although the fibrils observed on Ti_Col_low samples by SEM (Figure 2) did not appear to be significantly thinner than those on Ti_Col or Ti_Col_high samples.
 Alternatively, the randomly chosen analyzed spots may simply have been less well coated on the Ti_Col_low sample.

 2.3.
 In vitro studies